Best Hikes in Glacier National Park

 waterfalls along Piegan pass

 • 3.
 Apikuni Falls– A short little hike to a beautiful waterfall.
-Just over 700 foot elevation gain.
-The only thing that is a bit alarming about this hike, is the wind at the end.
+Just over 700 feet of elevation gain.
+The only thing that is a bit alarming about this hike is the wind at the end.
 Kids will love it.
-The entire time I hiked this trail , I felt like a mountain lion was going to pounce on me, but we never even saw a chipmunk.
+The entire time I hiked this trail, I felt like a mountain lion was going to pounce on me, but we never even saw a chipmunk.
 East side of the Park on the way to Many Glacier.
 Only a dozen parking spots.
-Bear spray is always a good idea when hiking on the east Side.
+Bear spray is always a good idea when hiking on the East Side.

 a hiker along the Piegan Pass

 • 4.
-Piegan Pass- This is a whopper 9.2 mile hike that begins just off the Sun Road at the Siyeh Bend trailhead- just 2.2 miles east of Logan Pass.
-Hike up along the creek and have a picnic on the rocks, then get ready to do a bit on elevation gain- about 1850 feet total.
-You will hike through forests, alpine groves and then out into a big beautiful meadow filled with Glacier Lilies early in the season.
-The final stretch is a jaw dropping thin ledge to the Jackson Overlook.
+Piegan Pass- This is a whopper 9.2-mile hike that begins just off the Sun Road at the Siyeh Bend trailhead, just 2.2 miles east of Logan Pass.
+Hike up along the creek and have a picnic on the rocks, then get ready to do a bit of elevation gain, about 1850 feet total.
+You will hike through forests, alpine groves, and then out into a beautiful meadow filled with Glacier Lilies early in the season.
+The final stretch is a jaw-dropping thin ledge to the Jackson Overlook.
 Don’t like heights- take poles or skip the last section.

 two kids at Cracker lake wearing sweatshirts.